 A few of these wonderful oils have recently broken onto the main stage for their topical application and aromatic abilities to help reduce feelings of anxiety.
 The traditional methods are direct or indirect inhalation or as a topical application, blended with a carrier oil and massaged directly on the skin.

-When inhaling, the essential oils stimulates the olfactory system, the part of the brain connected to smell, including the nose and the brain.
+When inhaling, the essential oils stimulate the olfactory system, the part of the brain connected to smell, including the nose and the brain.
 When massaging oils on our skin, this experience can give a deep feeling of stability, warmth, and comfort.
 Thus aromatherapy can be a helpful natural remedy for anxiety.

 Top essential oils to help with Anxiety

 Frankincense has been utilized since the biblical days, touted for its ability to create a sense of tranquility and calming energy.
 This oil helps you to feel grounded and deepen peacefulness that can contribute to reducing anxiety.
 Frankincense essential oil blends well with Chamomile.

 Lavender is one of the most popular essential oils and is best known for promoting a relaxing and calming atmosphere.
 It can help with problems of falling asleep, feelings of restlessness, irritability, panic attacks, and creating a sense of inner peace.

 According to a series of clinical trials in the “Handbook of Essential Oils: Science, Technology, and Applications,” the inhalation of lavender essential oil had a direct correlation with a reduction in anxiety and stress.